 Minor Injuries Unit

-The Minor Injury Unit (MIU) at St Andrews Community Hospital is a walk in service Monday to Friday 8am – 6pm and can be contacted directly on 01334 465683.
-Out with these hours, contact NHS 24 on free phone 111 and if needed an appointment time will be given.
+The Minor Injury Unit (MIU) at St Andrews Community Hospital is operational from Monday to Friday, 8am – 6pm and can be accessed by phoning NHS 24 on free phone 111 and, if needed, an appointment time will be given.

 The MIU offers treatment to adults and children who have suffered a minor injury within the last 3 days (if the problem is older than this contacting the Practice to speak to the Triage clinician is advised).